This part of the userguide, covers how to use Jawin when calling

 If you need detailed control of how Jawin converts Java types into native

-Variants the javadoc for Variant.WriteObject()
+Variants the javadoc for Variant.WriteObject() must be

 consulted.
-But please notice that the IDispatch
+But please notice that the IDispatch coercion

 mechanism handles scenarios where the VT_TYPE of a parameter is a